Online Writing Degrees

 Though many writers work in home offices, they might not have set hours.
 The nature of covering a news story or meeting a deadline can occasionally mean working around the clock.
 Writers can spend a great deal of time researching, interviewing sources, writing drafts and working closely with clients to achieve the best outcome before deadline.

-The BLS reports a mean annual wage of $72,120 for authors and writers in 2017.
-While wages at the low end of the spectrum are less than $31,000 per year, established writers can make significantly more.
-The BLS reports that the upper ten percent made more than $118,000 in 2017.
+The BLS reports a median annual wage of $67,120 for authors and writers in 2020.
+While wages at the low end of the spectrum are less than $35,880 per year, established writers can make significantly more.
+The BLS reports that the upper ten percent made more than $133,460 in 2020.

 Good writers are creative, curious and skilled communicators.
 Writers also need to be able to meet deadlines and work under pressure.
 In a job market where many work as freelancers, they must also be flexible, self-motivated and able to manage their time well to build a stable career in the industry.